-McKinsey's 2017 report estimates that fully 50% of current work activities have the potentialto be automated by technologies by the year 2030.
+McKinsey's 2017 report estimates that fully 50% of current work activities have the potential to be automated by technologies by the year 2030.
 As a result 400-800 million people could be displaced from their current employment in the next 12 years.
 The workforce will need to be retrained.
 We must rethink the education we provide our citizens, starting in elementary school.
 We simply cannot train them in the same manner that we have historically trained scholars because we would be training them for careers that no longer exist.
 Instead of training scholars for careers involving routine skills and subject-specific knowledge, we need to ensure that they are ready for specialized training for the new economy that will require workers who have a generalized education and can be trained quickly as tasks change in a highly automated labor market.
 Flexible and relational thinking and the ability to grow and adapt will be key to success in the automated world.
-Our job is to develop lifelong learning skills for the next generation of great American citizens.